Chip Cards: How Do They Work?

 - For security purposes, you will be required to call the automated voice response system at 1-866-839-3492 from your home telephone number.

 - The PIN for your credit card will be mailed separately.
 You can change this to a PIN of your choice at an RBFCU ATM, with the exception of ATMs located at Murphy gas stations.
 Important: You must know your current credit card PIN to be able to change it at the ATM.
 You can also change your PIN by calling the automated system at 1-866-297-3413.
 You must know your current credit card PIN and ZIP code.
 Please contact RBFCU at 1-800-580-3300 if you did not receive your PIN.

-How do I use my chip card at chip-enabled terminals?
+How do I use a chip card at chip-enabled terminals?

 To use a chip-enabled terminal, the cardholder will insert their card into the bottom of the terminal and follow the prompts on the screen.
 The terminal will read the information contained in the chip, making sure the card is valid and authenticating it more securely.